Information about federal loan opportunities for students and parents is included with our aid award letters to applicants and to returning students.

 Federal Loan Programs for Students

-In addition to submitting the Stafford loan request form, first-time Stafford Loan borrowers at Wooster are required to complete two federal obligations online before we can credit their loan proceeds:
+In addition to submitting the Direct Student Loan request form, first-time Direct Student Loan borrowers at Wooster are required to complete two federal obligations online before we can credit their loan proceeds:

 *On this federal website, the "Financial Awareness Counseling" option DOES NOT satisfy the legal requirements for loan counseling.
 Be sure to choose the "Entrance Counseling" option.